awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-rds-database-instance.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `SourceDBInstanceIdentifier`  <a name="cfn-rds-dbinstance-sourcedbinstanceidentifier"></a>
-If you want to create a Read Replica DB instance, specify the ID of the source DB instance\.
-Each DB instance can have a limited number of Read Replicas\.
+If you want to create a read replica DB instance, specify the ID of the source DB instance\.
+Each DB instance can have a limited number of read replicas\.
 For more information, see [Working with Read Replicas](https://docs.aws.amazon.com/AmazonRDS/latest/DeveloperGuide/USER_ReadRepl.html) in the *Amazon Relational Database Service Developer Guide*\.
- The `SourceDBInstanceIdentifier` property determines whether a DB instance is a Read Replica\.
-If you remove the `SourceDBInstanceIdentifier` property from your template and then update your stack, AWS CloudFormation deletes the Read Replica and creates a new DB instance \(not a Read Replica\)\.
+ The `SourceDBInstanceIdentifier` property determines whether a DB instance is a read replica\.
+If you remove the `SourceDBInstanceIdentifier` property from your template and then update your stack, AWS CloudFormation deletes the Read Replica and creates a new DB instance \(not a read replica\)\.
 + If you specify a source DB instance that uses VPC security groups, we recommend that you specify the `VPCSecurityGroups` property\.
-If you don't specify the property, the Read Replica inherits the value of the `VPCSecurityGroups` property from the source DB when you create the replica\.
+If you don't specify the property, the read replica inherits the value of the `VPCSecurityGroups` property from the source DB when you create the replica\.
 However, if you update the stack, AWS CloudFormation reverts the replica's `VPCSecurityGroups` property to the default value because it's not defined in the stack's template\.
 This change might cause unexpected issues\.
-+ Read Replicas don't support deletion policies\.
-AWS CloudFormation ignores any deletion policy that's associated with a Read Replica\.
++ Read replicas don't support deletion policies\.
+AWS CloudFormation ignores any deletion policy that's associated with a read replica\.
 + If you specify `SourceDBInstanceIdentifier`, don't specify the `DBSnapshotIdentifier` property\.
 You can't create a Read Replica from a snapshot\.
 + Don't set the `BackupRetentionPeriod`, `DBName`, `MasterUsername`, `MasterUserPassword`, and `PreferredBackupWindow` properties\.
 The database attributes are inherited from the source DB instance, and backups are disabled for Read Replicas\.
-+ If the source DB instance is in a different region than the Read Replica, specify the source region in `SourceRegion`, and specify an ARN for a valid DB instance in `SourceDBInstanceIdentifier`\.
++ If the source DB instance is in a different region than the read replica, specify the source region in `SourceRegion`, and specify an ARN for a valid DB instance in `SourceDBInstanceIdentifier`\.
 For more information, see [Constructing a Amazon RDS Amazon Resource Name \(ARN\)](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_Tagging.html#USER_Tagging.ARN) in the *Amazon RDS User Guide*\.
 + For DB instances in Amazon Aurora clusters, don't specify this property\.
 Amazon RDS automatically assigns writer and reader DB instances\.
 *Required*: No
 *Type*: String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `SourceRegion`  <a name="cfn-rds-dbinstance-sourceregion"></a>
-The ID of the region that contains the source DB instance for the Read Replica\.
+The ID of the region that contains the source DB instance for the read replica\.
 *Required*: No
 *Type*: String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)